 The Energy East pipeline was delayed in Sept.
 2016 after it became known publicly that two of the three panellists met last year with former Quebec premier Jean Charest, then a consultant for project proponent TransCanada.
 Will it happen, we wonder?
 A decision is expected by March 18, 2018.

 First Nations Child singer and activist- Ta’Kaiya tells you what this means to her.
 (6 minutes)

 First Tar Sands Oil arriving in Spain to be refined there. ( The Guardian 2014 06 06)

-The Canadian Unitarian Council passes resolution against Gateway Pipeline and Tankers through the Douglas Channel (May 2013).
-Many Westcoast Congregations have also passed resolutions this year.
-North Shore Unitarian Church.
-Unitarian Church of Vancouver.
-First Unitarian Fellowship of Nanaimo.
-The Unitarian Church of Vancouver took the same view as 350.org and recommended divestment of oil energy stocks to its members.
+The Canadian Unitarian Council passed a resolution against Gateway Pipeline and Tankers through the Douglas Channel in May 2013.
+Many Westcoast Congregations have also passed resolutions: North Shore Unitarian Church; Unitarian Church of Vancouver; First Unitarian Fellowship of Nanaimo.
+The Unitarian Church of Vancouver took the same view as 350.org and recommended that its members divest of their oil energy stocks.

 Toronto Star 2014 04 13 Transcanada ignores and suppresses employee concerns about the quality of the pipelines and potential for spills.

 Is Canada Tarring Itself?
 New York Times op ed 2014 03 30

 Toronto Sustainability IMF reports level of subsidies Canadian government is giving to big oil. ( $26 billion -Average $787 per person for every man, woman and child)

 CTV and Toronto Star 2014 02 25 reports Enbridge not reporting all its spills and not notifying muncipalities at all.